Four Seasons Hotel London at Park Lane

 While Buckingham Palace remains where it has always been, plenty else has changed since George last worked London.
 Last year’s hot restaurant may be this year’s must-skip, and new galleries, nightclubs and museum exhibits pop up all the time.
 Fortunately, Hampshire is just an hour out of town, so he hasn’t been completely out of touch.
 Still, George notes that the job of a concierge has changed over the past five years, with guests now seeking personal recommendations rather than information they can readily access on the Internet.

 Charming, discreet and trustworthy, George was well known at the old London property, particularly for unflappability in the face of hundreds of daily requests.
 He also leapt at heroic missions, such as hopping the Eurostar for Paris to retrieve a misplaced laptop and handling the shipment of a rare bull’s…er, uh…genetic output to Buenos Aires before it expired.
 “Perfect training for a wedding planner,” he says with a laugh.

-With his return, George is intent upon diversifying the new Hotel’s concierge team, adding female staff to what was previously an all-male bastion and seeking customer service experience outside of hospitality.
+With his return for the Hotel's reopening in 2011, George was intent upon diversifying the new Hotel’s concierge team, adding female staff to what was previously an all-male bastion and seeking customer service experience outside of hospitality.
 “The city can be learned in good time, but a talent for communicating with guests is something you must bring.”

 A confessed extrovert known to sing through the day – “Well, not too much; I don’t want to frighten the guests” – George pursued a lifelong passion for dramatics in Hampshire, where a lively amateur theatre scene had him tap dancing and singing in everything from Anything Goes to Phantom.
 Alas, such opportunities are rare in London.
 But, typically, George is unfazed: “I’m going to be so busy reopening the new Hotel, I’m going to have to put theatrics on the back burner for a few years.”